Awareness Teams

 • Men's helpline: For men in crisis and violent situations, the men's helpline offers a first point of contact by telephone around the clock.
 You can find more information here.

-• ÖH Helpline: The ÖH Federal Representation offers free telephone counselling for mental health problems by trained staff from the Association for Psychotherapy.
+• ÖH Helpline (EN): The ÖH Federal Representation offers free telephone counselling for mental health problems by trained staff from the Association for Psychotherapy.
 You can find more information here.

-• Psychological Student Counselling: The JKU's Psychological Student Counselling can help with study-related problems, but is also a general point of contact for personal problems.
+• Psychological Student Counselling (EN): The JKU's Psychological Student Counselling can help with study-related problems, but is also a general point of contact for personal problems.
 You can find more information here.

 By the way: The ÖH JKU supports therapy costs with the help of a Mental Health Fund.
 You can find more information here.